-Investors are the persons who subscribe the securities.
-Banks, Financial Institution, NBFC and Mutual Fund are the main investors in a securitized paper.
+Investors are the persons who subscribe to the securities.
+Banks, financial institutions, NBFC, and mutual funds are the main investors in a securitized paper.

-Trustees have normally reputed Banks, Financial Institutions or independent trust companies set up for the purpose of settling trusts.
-Trustees oversee the performance of the transaction till maturity and are vested with necessary powers to protest investor’s interests.
+Trustees usually have reputed banks, financial institutions, or independent trust companies set up to settle trusts.
+Trustees oversee the performance of the transaction till maturity and are vested with the necessary powers to protest investors’ interests.

-Independent rating agencies analyze the risks associated with an asset securitization transactions and assign a credit rating to the instrument issued.
-These rating agencies perform a vital role in Structured Finance.
+Independent rating agencies analyze the risks associated with asset securitization transactions and assign a credit rating to the instrument issued.
+These rating agencies perform a vital role in structured finance.
 They are evaluating the credit quality of the transactions.
-They are experts in evaluating various underlying asset type.
-Ratings are important because investors generally accept ratings by the major public rating agencies like Moody, standard and poor.
+They are experts in evaluating various underlying asset types.
+Ratings are important because investors generally accept ratings by major public rating agencies like moody, standard, and poor.

 SPVs are companies or trusts formed for the specific purpose of issuing securities in asset securitization transactions whose ownership and management are independent of the Originator.
 SPV is mainly formed to raise funds by collateralizing future receivables.

-Analyze Bellow picture to get the general idea of asset securitization structure.
+Analyze the picture below to get a general idea of asset securitization structure.

-- As you know John wants to buy a house and he approached the Loan originator i.e. JKM Bank.
+- As you know, John wants to buy a house and approached the loan originator, i.e., JKM Bank.

-- There are thousands of Johns who are getting a loan from the bank by keeping different type of mortgages.
+- Thousands of Johns are getting a loan from the bank by keeping a different type of mortgage.

-- Bank issues a loan to them and creates a pool of mortgages.
+- The bank issues a loan to them and creates a pool of mortgages.

-- Bank then sale these pool of mortgage to the SPV (Special Purpose Vehicle) with the intention to convert these pool of mortgages into marketable securities.
+- The bank then sell this pool of mortgages to the SPV (Special Purpose Vehicle) with the intention to convert this pool of mortgages into marketable securities.

 - When such structured securities are issued in the market, many Investors subscribe to them.

-Asset-backed securities are the bonds or notes backed by some financial assets.
-These assets consist of receivables such as mortgage loans, credit card receivables, auto loans, manufactured-housing contracts and home-equity loans.
+Asset-backed securities are bonds or notes backed by some financial assets.
+These assets include mortgage loans, credit card receivables, auto loans, manufactured housing contracts, and home equity loans.

 Mortgage-backed securities are bonds that are backed by pools of mortgage loans.
-Examples Mortgage papers, house papers, land and Property papers.
+For examples, mortgage papers, house papers, land and property papers.

 The CMO is a multiclass bond backed by a pool of mortgage pass-through or mortgage loans.
-CMOs may be collateralized by both mortgage pass-through securities or mortgage loans, or some combination
+CMOs may be collateralized by mortgage pass-through securities, mortgage loans, or some combination.

 |1||The Duration for trading is more than 15 years.||The Duration for trading is up to 5 years.|